Explore this content with AI:

 Running Instagram ads without targeting the right audience is like throwing darts in the dark.
-You might hit the mark occasionally, but most of the time, you’re wasting money.
-If you want your ads to land in front of people who actually care about your brand, custom audiences are the way to go.
-In this guide, you’ll learn exactly how to set up custom audiences in Instagram Ads through Meta Ads Manager, so you can connect with users who already know, like, or trust your business.
+You might hit the mark occasionally, but most of the time, you’re wasting budget on people who have no reason to care about your brand.

-What Is a Custom Audience in Instagram Ads?
+What Is a Custom Audiences for Instagram Ads?

 They are so useful that smart marketers swear by them: